-Based on the results of the first study, "user-driven prototyping" workshops are planned.
-They will serve to understand which features of multi-hazard warning apps non-experts prefer.
-The primary focus is on warnings of unpredictable hazards (such as earthquakes) which require immediate actions.
-In addition, we will conduct interviews with the authorities that provide the information for the different hazards.
-This allows to understand the needs for information, content of warning messages and available functions (e.g. report a hazard) which differ among the different hazards.
+Based on the results of the first study, we conducted seven "user-driven prototyping" workshops.
+They served to understand which features of multi-hazard warning apps non-experts prefer.
+The primary focus was on warnings of unpredictable hazards (such as earthquakes) which require immediate actions.
+The analysis of these workshops is still on-going.
+In a next step, we will discuss our findings with the Swiss app providers (MeteoSwiss and AlertSwiss) and explore which app developments and improvements are feasible and which not.
+The findings will be published in a scientific journal versus the end of the year.